xytis/xytis.github.io/content/story/ravnica_s01.md

 laboratory earlier in the day.
 Meanwhile, Wataru carefully approached the boy, who sat down a bit further away and tried to talk with him:

---”Boy, what you did in the lab?”- elephant trumpeted.
+--"Boy, what you did in the lab?"- elephant trumpeted.

---”I,...
-I was searching for lightning… I will be a mage one day!”- the boy proclaimed.
+--"I,...
+I was searching for lightning… I will be a mage one day!"- the boy proclaimed.

 Suddenly elephants tone changed, he looked deep into the boys' eyes and continued with tenderness:

---”Good good, did you find any lightning there?”
+--"Good good, did you find any lightning there?"

---”Yes…”,- the boy took out a piece of mizzium, which seemed like taken out from a particular apparatus in Neirius lab.
+--"Yes…",- the boy took out a piece of mizzium, which seemed like taken out from a particular apparatus in Neirius lab.

---”I see, you will make fine lightning with this thing.
-I am a bit of lightning mage myself…”
+--"I see, you will make fine lightning with this thing.
+I am a bit of lightning mage myself…"

---”You really are?”- the boy asked with wide eyes and quickly hid the piece under his clothes, -”I am called Jack, what is your name?”
+--"You really are?"- the boy asked with wide eyes and quickly hid the piece under his clothes, -"I am called Jack, what is your name?"

---”Wataru, Thunder Cleric”,- elephant proudly introduced himself. -”Did you see what happened in the lab?”
+--"Wataru, Thunder Cleric",- elephant proudly introduced himself. -"Did you see what happened in the lab?"

---”Group of large guys from the church nearby came in and smashed the door, then they took someone and dragged him back to the church.
-There was some sort of magical pillory on the white-haired man, he seemed very tired…”
+--"Group of large guys from the church nearby came in and smashed the door, then they took someone and dragged him back to the church.
+There was some sort of magical pillory on the white-haired man, he seemed very tired…"

 Adventurers talked a bit more with the kids and had a filling meal.
 But it seemed that only Wataru regained his strength, Nai still looked pretty beat up